Magistrates' Association: Objectives

 Since 1969, it has helped to develop various sentencing guidelines.
 It also organises conferences and publishes a magazine, Magistrate.
 Members also participate in local branch activities.

 The governing body is the Board of Trustees.
 A Council advises the Board.
 Various standing committees are populated by association members and focus on specific areas of magistrates' activities.

-The current chair is Bev Higgs JP.
+The current chair is Mark Beattie JP.

 Publications

 The association publishes a magazine, Magistrate (formerly The Magistrate), several times each year.
 It has also issued a number of reports which are available from its website.
 A book The Magistracy at the Crossroads was published by Waterside Press in 2012.